List of Australian Senate appointments: Territories

 Replacement senators for the Australian Capital Territory (ACT) or the Northern Territory (NT) are chosen by the relevant territory legislature, under s.44 of the Commonwealth Electoral Act 1918.
 Where the legislature is not in session, the choice is made by the Administrator of the NT (acting on the advice of the territory's executive council) or the Chief Minister of the ACT.
-The procedure has been in use in the ACT since 1989 and in NT since 1980.
+The procedure has been in use in the NT since 1980 and the ACT since 1989.

 Between 1980 and 1989, replacement senators in the ACT were chosen by a joint sitting of both houses of the Federal Parliament, under s.9 of the Senate (Representation of Territories) Act 1973.
-Prior to 1980, replacement senators in both the ACT or NT were to be elected in a by-election, though this never occurred.
+Prior to 1980, replacement senators in the ACT or the NT were to be elected in a by-election, though this never occurred.

 List of appointments to the Senate

 List of invalid elections and appointments to the Senate

 This is a list of people who have been declared to have been elected or appointed to the Australian Senate that the High Court, sitting as the Court of Disputed Returns, has subsequently declared to be ineligible.
 Some of these have actually sat in the Senate and participated in proceedings; however, the High Court has held that their presence did not invalidate the proceedings of the Senate.